 marriage generally lasted as long as the couple both lived.

 TASK: Sum up each heading in one sentence

 Patriarchal Society

 Housewives and Mothers

 Professional Women

 Marriage

-ACTIVITY ELEVEN: Summarise your learning

-Use the space below to summarise what you have learned so far.
+ACTIVITY ELEVEN: Summarise your learning Use the space below to summarise what you have learned so far. use the space below to suffithalise what you have learned so rai.
 You may decide how to present this summary.